Discount Agents: Everything You Need to Know to Do It Right

 Discount brokers may also require that you do more work yourself, such as showing the home to potential buyers or handling paperwork.
 Be prepared to do more work if you use a discount broker.
 It is important that you understand all terms of the contract before signing.

-Why You Shouldn’t Just Look at Price
+Why You Shouldn’t Just Look at Agent Cost

 The old adage “you get what you pay for” is often true.
 When it comes to choosing a real estate agent, you shouldn’t just look at the price.
 Instead, you should consider the quality of service you’ll receive, the experience of the agent, and the overall reputation of the brokerage.